MontiCore/siunits/src/main/grammars/de/monticore/SIUnits.md

 or have been the same to'dos already without the given SIUnit Extension. or is this piece of to do not necessary anymore, becaus we now DO have a concrete syntax and therefore typecheck already?))
-Done: Those are always todos when using TypeCheck
+Done: Those are always todos when using TypeCheck, does not really belong here -->

 ## Extensibility

 * Additional units can be added directly extending the grammar [SIUnits.mc4][SIUnitsGrammar]
   * There might be changes necessary in the classes
     * [UnitFactory][UnitFactory]
     * [UnitPrettyPrinter][UnitPrettyPrinter]
+    * [SIUnitConstants][SIUnitConstants]
     * [DefsSIUnitType][DefsSIUnitType]
-* An alternative syntax fot the definition of primitive types combined with SI units can be defined by implementing `MCObjectType` as it is done in [CustomSIUnitTypes4Computing][CustomSIUnitTypes4ComputingGrammar]
+* An alternative syntax fot the definition of primitive types combined with SI units can be defined by implementing `SIUnitType4ComputingInt` interface as it is done in [CustomSIUnitTypes4Computing][CustomSIUnitTypes4ComputingGrammar]
   * To include the new custom types to the TypeCheck mechanic, a DSL developer needs to implement a Synthesize-Class which extends the [SynthesizeSymTypeFromSIUnitTypes4Computing][SynthesizeSymTypeFromSIUnitTypes4Computing] class and implements its visitor.
 For reference have a look on